mahlas-network/mahlas-network.github.io/parts/uncategorized/newMahlas.md

 * Semi decentralized (for ex:occasional meetings)
 * Centralized (same hub is used for creation, similar to classic art studios)

+### Possible Tools for Communication

+For ex:
+* Decentralized mobile app, destroyed when no one has a copy of it.

 ## Economy

 ### Funding